python/mypy/docs/source/running_mypy.rst

 2. Searching to see if there is a :ref:`PEP 561 compliant stub package <installed-packages>`. corresponding to your third party library.
 Stub packages let you install type hints independently from the library itself.
-For example, if you want type hints for the `sqlalchemy <https://www.sqlalchemy.org/>`_ library, you can install `sqlalchemy-stubs <https://pypi.org/project/sqlalchemy-stubs/>`_.

     For example, if you want type hints for the ``django`` library, you can install the `django-stubs <https://pypi.org/project/django-stubs/>`_ package.